emptytuple-exe/MinerSweeps/README.md

 # MinerSweeps
 A Python project to simulate a game of 'Minesweeper'.
-This project was designed as a part of the mini-project for the first semester course of 'Python for Computational Problem Solving' headed by Mr. Prakasha C. O.
+This project was designed as a part of the mini-project for the first semester course of 'Python for Computational Problem Solving' at PES University under the guidance of Mr. Prakasha C. O.

 The team members are:
 1. Pradyumn Prashant Prabhu